nuxt-community/auth-module/docs/schemes/local.md

 #### `propertyName`

-`propertyName` can be used to specify which field of the response JSON to be used for value.
-It can be `undefined` to directly use API response or being more complicated like `auth.user`.
+`propertyName` can be used to specify which field of the response JSON to be used for value. **Must be set to `false` to directly use API response** or being more complicated like `auth.user`.

 ### `tokenRequired`